 2019 is already in full swing and all of us at Leadhome wish you an incredible year of abundance, peace and prosperity.

-Here’s our list of Top 10 property trends to watch out for:
+Here’s our list of Top 10 property trends to look out for:

 5. Clubbing together: Another trend is the collective buying of residential property, in which a group of friends, family members, business associates and/or investors get together to buy a property as an investment.